 Step 2: Take 50% of this length and mark it as your preliminary Cz location.

 Step 3: Locate your pre-auricular point by running your finger along the anterior of your ear.
 The pre-auricular point is the indentation directly above the zygomatic notch.
 Opening and closing your mouth makes it easier to locate this point.

 Step 4: Using the centimeter side of your tape measurer, measure the distance from the left pre-auricular point to the right pre-auricular point and note the length.

 Step 5: The intersection of these two points is the vertex of your skull and your Cz location.

-From this location it is than possible to navigate your scalp according to the standardized 10-20 EEG map.
-The below instructional manual from TCT (Trans Cranial Technologies) provides an in depth electrode placement guide.
+From this location, it is then possible to navigate your scalp according to the standardized 10-20 EEG map.
+The below instructional manual from TCT (Trans Cranial Technologies) provides an in-depth electrode placement guide.